-For the next two weeks, countries around the world are meeting here in Warsaw for the 19th time to negotiate how the world can stabilize greenhouse gases so to keep global warming below 2 degrees Celsius.
+For the next two weeks, countries around the world are meeting here in Warsaw for the 19th time (COP19) to negotiate how the world can stabilise greenhouse gases so to keep global warming below 2 degrees Celsius.

 Not an easy goal to start with but all the harder to achieve in a country that is dominated by coal power.
 Inconceivably, Poland, the host country of this year’s COP19 has organized an International Coal & Climate Summit where world’s largest coal producing companies are discussing the role of coal in the global economy.
 The Coal summit happens at the same time as countries are trying to negotiate a new climate deal that would start in 2020 and be finalized in 2015.

 At the same time, as the host of the COP19, Poland holds the presidency of these important climate negotiations.
 The Polish COP Presidency has stated at several occasions that they would like to see progress on the so called Framework for Various Approaches (FVA).
 If established, this framework would allow countries to trade market units for compliance with their climate commitments under the UNFCCC.
 Although there is little agreement on any of the key features of this framework, the idea of this global carbon market framework has been promoted widely by several Parties.